Macro Forum: The Street View

 The evolution of battery storage in emerging markets

-- More renewable auctions are expected to come with some form of storage component to increase renewable integration in the energy mix.
-In 2019 alone, the Solar Energy Corporation of India (a Government of India company responsible to procure renewable energy) has announced tenders to procure about 4GWh of battery storage capacity mainly to eliminate diesel fuel based generation and provide reliable power supply to its remote isolated regions and island states.
-Tender opportunities in Jordan and Madagascar along with plan to increase scope of Scaling Solar programme to include storage to incorporate storage opportunities into the energy incorporating storage into the energy mix.
+More renewable auctions are expected with some form of storage component to increase renewable integration in the energy mix.
+In 2019 alone, the Solar Energy Corporation of India (a Government of India company responsible for procuring renewable energy) has announced tenders to procure about 4GWh of battery storage capacity mainly to eliminate diesel fuel based generation and provide reliable power supply to its remote isolated regions and island states.
+Tender opportunities in Jordan and Madagascar along with plans to increase the scope of Scaling Solar programme to include storage to incorporate storage opportunities into the energy incorporating storage into the energy mix

-- Value add or Operational Improvement on existing assets whether by reducing emissions for thermal assets or reducing curtailment for renewable assets or participating in capacity markets is a viable opportunity
+Value add or operational improvement on existing assets whether by reducing emissions for thermal assets, reducing curtailment for renewable assets or participating in capacity markets is a viable opportunity

-- Standalone battery storage auctions such as South Africa’s 1200GWh Distributed Battery Storage Project are expected to become more frequent in growth markets as it helps with displacing expensive diesel power plants and support ageing network infrastructure
+Standalone battery storage auctions such as South Africa’s 1200GWh Distributed Battery Storage Project are expected to become more frequent in emerging markets as it helps with displacing expensive diesel power plants and supports ageing network infrastructure

-- Regulatory support in emerging markets is positive with India and Chile being more advanced and expected to lead, whilst other markets will quickly follow the successful framework to incorporate storage in the energy mix
+Regulatory support in emerging markets is positive with India and Chile leading the way and other markets expected to follow their successful frameworks to incorporate storage into the energy mix

-- Attractive returns are achievable with several Tier-1 suppliers ready to offer full-wrap construction and operations and maintenance solution for 20-25yrs, which removes the construction and operational risk with battery storage solutions.
+Attractive returns are achievable with several Tier-1 suppliers ready to offer full-wrap construction, operations and maintenance solutions for 20-25yrs, which removes the construction and operational risk with battery storage solutions

-- Sustainable and responsible procurement of batteries is possible.
-Actis is working with Tier-1 suppliers who can demonstrate that reasonable steps are being taken to trace the source of rare metals such as Cobalt and Lithium.
-Actis’ ESG team continues to work with Tier-1 suppliers not only on responsible procurement of rare metals for batteries but also evaluating batteries which don’t use rare metals such as Lithium or Cobalt, recycling and second-life applications for batteries.
+Sustainable and responsible procurement of batteries is possible.
+Actis is working with Tier-1 suppliers who can demonstrate that reasonable steps are being taken to trace the source of rare metals such as cobalt and lithium.
+Actis Environmental, Social and Governance (“ESG”) team continues to work with Tier-1 suppliers not only on responsible procurement of rare metals for batteries but also evaluating batteries which don’t use rare metals such as lithium or cobalt, recycling and second-life applications for batteries

 Contracting structures for battery storage assets

-Given the dynamic potential of the battery storage solutions, the business case is often more complex than for thermal or renewable generation asset.
-For example, a Gas plant transforms a gas molecule in to an electron whereas battery storage accumulates electrons which could be dispatched as several different dispatch profiles (10MW in 1 hr resulting in 10MWh or 5MW in 2hrs resulting in 10MWh) or for various functions such as load shifting, capacity reserve, grid frequency or voltage stabilization amongst several others.
+Given the dynamic potential of the battery storage solutions, the business case is often more complex than for thermal or renewable generation assets.
+For example, a gas plant transforms a gas molecule in to an electron whereas battery storage accumulates electrons which could be dispatched as several different dispatch profiles (10MW in 1 hr resulting in 10MWh or 5MW in 2hrs resulting in 10MWh) or for ther functions such as load shifting, capacity reserve, grid frequency or voltage stabilisation amongst several others.
 Hence, battery storage economics often consist of a value-stack of services incorporating a range of functions, which are then used for both (i) sizing the batteries and associated balance of plants (inverters, transformers) and (ii) formulating a contractual structure for the battery storage asset.

-Different contractual structures could be adopted for battery storage assets depending on some key factors, apart from the value-stack considerations, such as rights on battery services, dispatch control (authority to charge and discharge), standalone or co-location with generation asset (renewable or thermal) and single, blended or time bound tariff/fee structure.
+Different contractual structures could be adopted for battery storage assets depending on certain key factors, while from the value-stack considerations, such as rights on battery services, dispatch control (authority to charge and discharge), standalone or co-location with generation assets (renewable or thermal) and single, blended or time bound tariff/fee structure.

 Battery Storage is the next frontier

-16:52:33.490.,these nine consecutive digits won’t mean much outside of the UK’s energy sector, but is definitely an important victory stamp for battery storage when it came to the rescue the UK national grid on 9 August 2019, when a single lightning strike sparked a cascade of events that caused the UK’s first major blackout in more than a decade.
+16:52:33.490.
+These nine consecutive digits won’t mean much outside of the UK’s energy sector, but were an important victory stamp for battery storage when it rescued the UK national grid on 9 August 2019.
+A single lightning strike sparked a cascade of events that caused the UK’s first major blackout in more than a decade.
 The blackout caused power outages, significant disruption to more than one million people and large swathes of the country’s rail network.

-Hence, the dynamic ability of battery storage will not only will help to integrate renewables into the energy mix but also manage frequent blackouts and brownouts for grid, making it an attractive, remunerative and unique solution.
+Hence, the dynamic ability of battery storage will not only help to integrate renewables into the energy mix but also manage frequent blackouts and brownouts for grids, making it an attractive, remunerative and unique solution.